HackOvert/AntiDBG/README.md

 > I have more questions.

 I'd be happy to answer them!
 Please submit a GitHub issue with your questions and I'll try my best to help as soon as possible.

+### Thanks

+Thanks to the [contributors](https://github.com/HackOvert/AntiDBG/graphs/contributors) and everyone who has provided feedback in the past on this project.